Field Testing Hemp Flower for CBD & THC

-A word to the wise is sufficient; learn your state’s regulating agency testing protocols.
-When the rubber hits the road, your testing procedures have to match those of the state agency that licensed your business.
-If not, you might be living in some summertime dream world, thinking everything is great when it’s not.
+A word to the wise is sufficient; learn your state’s regulating agency hemp testing protocols.
+Buying feminized hemp seeds with low THC may be the first step in growing CBD strains, but when the rubber hits the road, your testing procedures have to match those of the state agency that licensed your business.
+Otherwise, you might be thinking everything is great when it’s not.
 In the end, it doesn’t matter what the ‘real’ levels of THC are in your hemp flower either, it only matters what your state’s testing lab says they are.

 The laws written by legislatures don’t typically spell out testing protocols determining THC levels for industrial hemp.
 In Colorado, the Director of the Colorado Department of Agriculture writes the specific rules for potency testing.
-It includes what parts of the plant to sample, how the sample is packaged, who takes the sample, what they have to wear, controls on the chain of custody, what level of desiccation is required, what kind of machine will test it and at what settings and calibration levels, and many more procedures, processes and rules.
+It includes what parts of the plant to sample, how the sample is packaged, who takes the sample, what clothes have to be worn when taking a sample, controls on the chain of custody, what level of desiccation is required, what kind of machine will test it and at what settings and calibration levels, and many more hemp analysis procedures, processes and rules.
 This extremely complicated process is begrudgingly revealed by these authorities but it is our right to know precisely how we are being tested, and is critical to a grower’s success.
+Before you ever begin growing, ensure you do your research and go through the pre-flower hemp cultivation information to ensure optimal results.

-There are many factors to consider setting up a sampling process so the test results will closely mimic if not duplicate the test results of your regulating agency.
+There are many factors to consider setting up a sampling process for hemp analysis so the test results will closely mimic if not duplicate the test results of your regulating agency.

 What parts and sections of the plant will be cut for the test batch?
 How many different plants should be part of the test batch for a strain?
 Is the sample ground or chopped up?
 What percentage of water by weight is mandated for a test batch?